daniel-cole/GoS3GFSBackup/README.md

 2. A weekly backup is taken every Monday (unless it's a monthly backup) with the prefix 'weekly_'.
 The maximum number of weekly backups kept by default is 4.
 When another weekly backup is created, the oldest weekly backup is rotated.
 3. A daily backup is taken once a day (unless it's a monthly or weekly backup) with the prefix 'daily_'.
 The maximum number of daily backups kept by default is 6.
 This ensures that 7 daily backups are kept as a weekly backup taken on Monday.

+Note that only backups in the root of the bucket will be rotated.

 ## CLI Arguments
 ./GoS3GFSBackup -h
 ```